rweichler/luajit-ios/README.md

 **I HAVE A PRECOMPILED VERSION ON THE REPO http://cydia.r333d.com**

 Since the arm64 JIT is not complete, you will only get JIT on 32-bit.
+However the FFI is enough reason to use this over regular Lua.

 # Prerequisites